jackalope/jackrabbit/README.jackalope.patches.md

 # Downloads

-Either from here https://github.com/downloads/jackalope/jackrabbit/ or from https://s3-eu-west-1.amazonaws.com/patched-jackrabbit/jackrabbit-standalone-2.2.7-jackalope-SNAPSHOT.jar (the later may be newer, since we can automate that upload)
+Either from from https://s3-eu-west-1.amazonaws.com/patched-jackrabbit/jackrabbit-standalone-2.2.7-jackalope-SNAPSHOT.jar or here https://github.com/downloads/jackalope/jackrabbit/ (the former may be newer, since we can automate that upload)